The Memorial Church of the Good Shepherd

 Volunteer opportunities

-Food Pantry that serves our neighborhood, open daily during office hours
+Food Pantry that serves our neighborhood and the homeless, open daily during office hours

 Monthly "Last Sunday Supper" a free meal prepared on site for the neighborhood